Essentials Inside The Story

 ADVERTISEMENT

 He pointed to governance reform, revenue-sharing structures, national legislation battles, and the need for “stability” over the next 4-6 years.
 The ACC cannot even breathe right now, let alone expand with confidence.
-And yet, expansion cannot be separated from the league’s current playoff crisis.
+Yet, expansion cannot be separated from the league’s current playoff crisis.

 Imago

-With no ACC team securing a clean, undeniable path into the CFP, the season exposes the structural fragility of a league stuck between realignment waves and competitive imbalance.
+With no ACC team securing a clear, undeniable path into the CFP, the season highlights the structural issues of a league caught between realignment waves and competitive imbalance.
 Phillips tried to reassure Fowler by shifting to the CFP debate, but that only highlighted the storm brewing above his conference.
-Before addressing the expansion dilemma, the ACC must first navigate the chaos staring it in the face.

 ADVERTISEMENT